• Skip to main content

 What to serve with it:

 This delicious salad can be served as a light lunch or as a side dish at a backyard BBQ.
 It is also a great dish to take to a potluck dinner.
-I like to serve it with my Grilled Chicken with Peach Glaze, Southern White Acre Pea Succotash, or Tomato Salad with White Acre Peas and, for a fabulous end-of-summer dessert, wait for it… Watermelon and Lemonade Ice Pops!
+I like to serve it with my Grilled Chicken with Peach Glaze, or Southern White Acre Pea Succotash, and, for a fabulous end-of-summer dessert, wait for it… Watermelon and Lemonade Ice Pops!
 Yes, you read that right, and I can’t even begin to tell you how good they are!

 A large bowl with pasta salad topped with broccoli, tomatoes and feta cheese.